Traditionally Modern Food

 • In a wide heavy bottomed pan add 2 cups of water and let it boil

-• After the water is boiling simmer the flame
+• After the water comes to boil simmer the flame

 • Add rice flour little by little and mix well to avoid lumps